cfhaak/dse-static-template/jobs_en.md

-# Here are some issues that you could solve.
+# Here are some issues you could solve.

 ## Problem 1